kylemin/HEX-graph/README.md

 | 95%  | 65.84% (72.69%) | 65.87% (72.71%) | 63.91% (70.43%) |
 | 99%  | 28.23% (54.10%) | 28.38% (54.13%) | 35.17% (45.82%) |

+Since the HEX model of the paper is based on AlexNet, direct comparison of the performance is not possible.
+Also, the paper seems to have tested the model from scratch, but here the extracted output data of fc7 layer is used.
+Plus, this test utilizes WordNet hierarchy of 860 internal nodes, while the paper uses that of 820.
+However, when it comes to the gain of accuracy compared to Softmax-all, it has the very similar trend with the paper's.
+This makes my code quite reasonable.

 ### On the cifar-100 dataset (from scratch)
 For cifar-100 dataset, hex model gives much better result than softmax-all in every case.
 We can see that accuracy of HEX-all is higher than hex, while soft accuracy is lower.
 Unlike the case of imagenet-2012 dataset, the performances of HEX and HEX-all are better than Softmax-all in all cases, even in the case of relabelling 99%.